shikharx06/event-list-app/README.md

 BUGS:

-- i did'nt have time to validate the user signing in so if incorrect details are entered, it won't do anything.
+- i didn't have time to validate the user signing in so if incorrect details are entered, it won't do anything.